AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/ajo-b2c/module3.2/ex1.md

 Write down the `eventID` as you'll need it in the last to test your configuration.

-In this example, the `eventID` is `fa42ab7982ba55f039eacec24c1e32e5c51b310c67f0fa559ab49b89b63f4934`.
+In this example, the `eventID` is `4df8dc10731eba7b0c37af83a9db38d4de7aa6aebcce38196d9d47929b9c598e`.

 You've now defined the event that will trigger the journey we're building.
 Once the journey is triggered, the geofence-fields like City, and any others you may have chosen (like Country, Latitude and Longitude) will be made available to the journey.

 As discussed in the use-case description, we then need to provide contextual promotions that depend on the weather.
 In order to get weather information, we'll need to define an external data sources that will provide us with the weather information for that location.
-You'll use the **OpenWeather** service to provide us what that information, as part of 2.
+You'll use the **OpenWeather API** service to provide us with that information.

 Next Step: [3.2.2 Define an external data source](./ex2.md)